eNMS-automation/eNMS/docs/event_driven/rest_api.rst

 - retrieve the current configuration of an device
 - create a device
 - update a device
+- retrieve a list of devices matching a specific set of parameters
 - initiate a database backup or restore (also used for version upgrade migration)
 - initiate a device inventory bulk import or export